-At present, asphalt shingle recyclers can generate revenue in the form of tippage fees to accept old shingles (typically lower than at landfills), as well as through marketing activities to sell processed material.
-Markets for recycled asphalt shingles include existing early stage markets such as hot-mix asphalt and cold patch, as well as other emerging and potential markets.
+At present, asphalt shingle recyclers can generate revenue in the form of tipping fees to accept old shingles (typically lower than at landfills), as well as through marketing activities to sell processed material.
+Markets for recycled asphalt shingles include existing early-stage markets such as hot-mix asphalt and cold patch, as well as other emerging and potential markets.

 Two million tons of recycled asphalt shingle material was utilized in payment across the U.S. in 2015, saving taxpayers $2.6 billion, according to one report.
 An estimated 80 percent of U.S. homes have asphalt shingles.

 There are two key factors that influence market demand for RAS (recycled asphalt shingles).
 The first driver is the cost of petroleum.
 High petroleum prices make RAS more attractive, and vice versa.
 Another consideration is state regulation.
 State rules regarding limitations on the use of recycled shingles in hot mix asphalt, as well as pertaining to allowing recycling facilities to open, for example, can either hinder or support recycling efforts in the state.

 Studies indicate that the use of a small percentage of recycled asphalt shingles (RAS) in hot-mix asphalt helps improve the performance of pavement by reducing rutting and cracking.
 Because RAS substitutes for more expensive virgin asphalt cement and aggregate, it lowers the overall cost of hot-mix asphalt.
 The growth of this application is anticipated as recycled content continues to be accepted by more states.
 Recycled asphalt shingles are currently authorized for hot-mix asphalt pavement in Minnesota, Wisconsin, Iowa, Texas, Missouri, Alabama, Georgia, South Carolina, Virginia, and New Hampshire.
 Many additional states allow the use of manufacturer’s scrap in hot-mix.